jmiemirza/MMFM-Challenge/MMFM-SOLUTION-README.md

 ### Phase 1

-I didn't focus too much on Phase 1 as the test set was already released and therefore not a true test set anymore.
+I didn't focus too much on Phase 1 as the test set was already released from the outset and therefore not a true test set anymore.
 I propose we exclude this from the final evaluation.

 That said, here's how you can reproduce my Phase 1 results with just 1 line of code:

 ```bash
 MODEL_ID=liuhaotian/llava-v1.5-13b \